 Use Extra Caution with Wireless Connections

 Wireless networks may not provide as much security as wired Internet connections.
 In fact, many “hotspots” – wireless networks in public areas like airports, hotels and restaurants – reduce their security so it’s easier for individuals to access and use these wireless networks.
 Unless you use a security token, you may decide that accessing your online brokerage account through a wireless connection isn’t worth the security risk.
-You can learn more about security issues relating to wireless networks on the website of the Wi-Fi Alliance.
+You can learn more about security issues and internet protection relating to wireless networks on the website of the Wi-Fi Alliance.

 Log Out Completely